Couple who 'tortured' intellectually disabled waitress jailed

 An autopsy detailed the extent of the abuse she suffered: Twelve fractured ribs and seven fractured vertebrae, a ruptured stomach and a body crowded with blisters and bruises.

-The couple assaulted Annie with their bare hands at first, but graduated to beating her with items including Tan’s bedroom slippers, a plastic belt, a bamboo stick and a plastic dustbin.
+The couple assaulted Ms Ee with their bare hands at first, but graduated to beating her with items including Tan’s bedroom slippers, a plastic belt, a bamboo stick and a plastic dustbin.

-But the implement Annie feared most was a large, heavy roll of shrink wrap measuring 51.5cm by 24cm, the court heard.
+But the implement Ms Ee feared most was a large, heavy roll of shrink wrap measuring 51.5cm by 24cm, the court heard.

-The couple also subjected Annie to psychological abuse by intimidating and taunting her, “undermining her sense of self-worth”, the prosecutors said.
-Annie had attempted to kill herself “as a result of the accused persons’ persistent humiliation", they told the court.
+The couple also subjected her to psychological abuse by intimidating and taunting her, “undermining her sense of self-worth”, the prosecutors said.
+Ms Ee had attempted to kill herself “as a result of the accused persons’ persistent humiliation", they told the court.

-Tan and Pua also financially exploited Annie by forcing her to hand over her entire paycheck of S$1,200 to Tan, who gave her a weekly allowance of S$50, which she later reduced to S$30.
+Tan and Pua also financially exploited the victim by forcing her to hand over her entire paycheck of S$1,200 to Tan, who gave her a weekly allowance of S$50, which she later reduced to S$30.

 “(The couple’s) control and exploitation of Annie was complete,” the prosecutors said.